 4. Dynamic Typing: Interpreted languages typically support dynamic typing, allowing variables to change data types at runtime.
 This flexibility simplifies code development and modification.

-5. Interactive Development: Interpreters are well-suited for interactive development and testing.
+5. Interactive Development: Interpreters suit interactive development and testing well.
 Developers can execute code snippets or commands immediately, making it convenient for exploratory programming and learning.

 6. Cross-Platform Development: Interpreters enable cross-platform development with minimal code adjustments.
 Developers can write code on one platform and run it on others, reducing the effort needed to support multiple environments.